mccnika/Reflecting-on-this-week/README.md

 # **What I learnt this week + reflecting on what I learnt**
 Technology and learning new things are quite overwhelming for me, therefore creative computing seems to be more **_overwhelming_** than I expected.
 For this reason, I will take small steps and begin by reflecting on Monday's workshop and on what I am learning about creative computing.
+I am also using this opportinity to introduce myself to Markdown.

 ## Here's what I learnt during the week in order to write this read.me file